 DCM, a global venture capital firm investing in early stage technology companies in the U.S., China, and Japan, was founded in 1996 and operates offices in Silicon Valley, Beijing and Tokyo with more than $2.5 billion assets under management.
 It has currently invested in more than 40 companies in China, including Vipshop.com, 58.com, renren.com, Yiche.com, Dangdang.com, 51job.com, and Yongche, an Uber-style Chinese car rental service.

-“We invested in DerbySoft because they are the recognized leader in connecting the world’s largest hotel companies to the world’s largest online travel sites,” said Hurst Lin, co-founding partner of DCM China.
+“We invested in DerbySoft because they are the recognised leader in connecting the world’s largest hotel companies to the world’s largest online travel sites,” said Hurst Lin, co-founding partner of DCM China.
 “The vast collections of ‘Big Data’ associated with processing millions of hotel transactions daily provides an opportunity for DerbySoft to further their growth by providing new data-related services.”

 Founded in 2002 by DerbySoft’s CEO Ted Zhang and CTO Feng Ou, the company’s headquarters are in Shanghai, with offices in Dallas, Texas, and London, Beijing and Tokyo.